Brooks Ghost 10 Review

 The all-foam Ghost has also grown on us over the past few years, based simply on the product’s merit.

-Brooks’s design approach contrasts; they continue to use shoemaking materials that look and feel premium.
+Brooks’s design approach contrasts; they use shoemaking materials that look and feel premium.
 Even though Ghost 10 isn’t Brooks’s most expensive neutral shoe (the Glycerin is), it is heads and shoulders above the rest regarding the level of materials used.

 Brooks Mens Ghost 10 Running Shoe White/Silver/Black, 8